Kiribati to Hawaii through the ITCZ

 Bali air traffic control was really "pushing tin".
 I was given about 30 seconds to take-off, before another 7XX would start it's rumbling roll behind me.
-I climbed about 500 ft in to the low-level clouds before ATC directed to head south across the Timor sea towards Australia.
+I climbed to 1000 ft in to the low-level clouds before given a southerly heading towards Australia.
 The clouds eventually dissipated to reveal the most incredibly blue water I have ever seen.

 The approach to Broome International airport was visually stunning as brilliant sand beaches and turquoise waters welcome you to Australia.

 A view of the strikingly dry outback and clear skies of Western Australia

 After landing, I was required to taxi to the foreign aircraft quarantine area of (YBRM) Broome International airport.
 The friendly immigration/agriculture officer handed me a can of insecticide spray with a faulty valve, which instantly filled the tiny cockpit with floral scented insecticide.
 The can was quickly tossed outside, still ejecting insecticide at full throttle.
 I hunkered down inside the cockpit for the next 5 minutes (required to kill insect stowaways) using my shirt as a mask.
 Given a thumbs up from the officer, I opened the cockpit and gulped in fresh Australian air.
 A month after the completion of the RTW trip, Australia billed me $200 for the small can of insecticide spray.
 Note to future RTW pilots arriving in Australia: Bring your own spray!